bvkgo/kv/README.md

 This API *requires* that empty string `""` cannot be a valid key.
-[Iterator](https://pkg.go.dev/github.com/bvkgo/kv#Iterator) API uses empty strings to indicate all of the key range or the end of keys (i.e., the largest key when ascending or the smallest key when descending).
+[Iterator](https://pkg.go.dev/github.com/bvkgo/kv#Iterator) API uses empty strings to indicate the end of key range.